redbKIT/redbKIT/README.md

 -------
 Please use the following citation to reference `redbKIT`

 	A. Quarteroni, A. Manzoni and F. Negri.
     Reduced Basis Methods for Partial Differential Equations.
+An Introduction.
-An Introduction, Springer, 2015.
+    Springer, 2015.

 Bibtex entry

     @book{QMN_RBspringer,
   	author  = {Quarteroni, A. and  Manzoni, A. and Negri, F.}, title   = {Reduced Basis Methods for Partial Differential Equations.
 An Introduction}, year    = {2015}, publisher = {Springer},
     address = {...}
 	}

 Contact